AngeliqueTa/CustomerOrders/README.md

 ## customerorders

-Sales Orders for Customers Collection
+Sales Orders for Customers Collection App.
+You will need to link this app with the Business Accelarator Hub.
+The API key needs to change in the .env file with a new API key.
+Find the Odata v2 SalesOrders API in the BA Hub and copy that key.

+Deployment are spesific to either Workplace, or other repository that is not defined.

 ### Starting the generated app